PurpleMagick/se_userscript-show-all-watched-tags/README.md

 # Description

-This userscript will expand the Watched tags if they are truncated:
+This userscript will expand the watched tags in the right sidebar column if they are truncated:

 [![Example of truncated watched list][1]][1]